 - Discriminating—including age preferences—based on age in job notices and advertisements unless age is a “bona fide occupational qualification” that is “reasonably necessary to the normal operation of business; and

 - Denying benefits to older employees.

 In some cases, an employee may waive his or her ADEA rights (e.g., in the event of a settlement).
 However, the ADEA sets out very specific requirements for an ADEA waiver to ensure that the employee understands the waiver and is entering into it voluntarily.

-Contact an Employment Discrimination Attorney in West Palm Beach
+Contact an Employment Discrimination Lawyer in West Palm Beach

 If you faced adverse action at your job because of your age, you may be able to file a claim under the Florida Civil Rights Act or the ADEA.
-A West Palm Beach employment discrimination attorney can discuss the differences in state and federal law, and can help you decide which option is best for you.
-Contact Scott Wagner and Associates, P.A. today to get started on your claim.
+A West Palm Beach employment discrimination lawyer can discuss the differences in state and federal law, and can help you decide which option is best for you.
+Contact Scott Law Team today to get started on your claim.